R Crucis

 R Crucis is a variable star in the southern constellation of Crux.
-It has a yellow-white hue and is often too faint to see with the naked eye, having an apparent visual magnitude that fluctuates around 6.89.
+It has a yellow-white hue and is often too faint to see with the naked eye, having an apparent visual magnitude that fluctuates between magnitudes 6.4 and 7.2.
 This object is located at a distance of approximately 1,600 light years from the Sun based on parallax, but it is drifting closer with a radial velocity of −13.5 km/s.

 This is a Classical Cepheid, or Delta Cephei variable, that ranges in brightness from visual magnitude 6.40 down to 7.23 with a period of 5.82575 days.
 It is a supergiant star with a stellar classification that varies over each pulsation cycle, giving it a class range of F6-G2Ib-II.
 The star has a mean radius 44.6 times the radius of the Sun, but the radius varies by during each pulsation.
 It has a near solar metallicity and the atmospheric abundances indicate it is likely past first dredge-up.

 A candidate companion star has been detected at an angular separation of 7.6 arcsecond, which corresponds to a projected separation of 6330 AU.
 The Hubble WFC3 shows a closer companion at a separation of 1.9 arcsecond.
 The system is a source for X-ray emission but the contributing component is unclear.